nervosnetwork/rfcs/rfcs/0000-wxorx-memory/0000-wxorx-memory.md

 However, like the early day computers, this architecture has certain problems:

 1. It makes the script running in CKB VM very prone to security problems.
-A buffer overflow, when not managed well, can easily lead to rewritting of code section, which changes the script behavior.
+A buffer overflow, when not managed well, can easily lead to rewriting of code section, which changes the script behavior.
 On the other hand, specially crafted scripts can also be used to corrupt data section.
 2. It also complicates the implementation of CKB VM, when we apply certain optimizations such as [trace cache](https://en.wikipedia.org/wiki/Trace_Cache), we have to add [special code](https://github.com/nervosnetwork/ckb-vm/blob/16207caf5755b5edde6df8228a2366a553960a10/src/machine.rs#L431) to make sure memory writes also invalidates certain trace cache, which is both error-prone and time consuming.

 As a result, we suggest adding a small feature into CKB VM named [W^X](https://en.wikipedia.org/wiki/W%5EX), basically, it ensures the memory is either writable or executable.
 A syscall will be provided to make the conversion between writable memory and executable memory.